kh14762/chiral-impulse/README.md

   A cynlindrical vessal composed of different submodules (cabin + booster).
 Expressed as a rocket ship.
 #### SubStation
   A cynlindrical vessal composed of different submodules (cabins).
 Can house any player; however, each cabin can be configured to suite the needs of the player.
 Expressed as a series of linked cabins.

-#### Tesseract
+#### Tesseract ("cubestone")
-  Each Player is equipped with a virtual & implemented tesseract.
+  Each Player is equipped with a tesseract.
 The relationsip between them is binding.
   Each tesseract contains a set state who's dominion of control soley belongs to the parented player.
-  Each tesseract is capable of replicating itself over a set duration. expressed as a cube with a child outlined rendered tesseract.
+  Each tesseract is capable of replicating itself over a set duration. expressed as an equippable cube with a child outlined rendered tesseract.
 #### Harken 743 ("darkstone")
-  A heuristically programmed artificial caretaker that controls substation functionality. expressed as a black tablet with-in the gamworld.
+  A heuristically programmed artificial caretaker that controls substation functionality.
+Can render images or text on its surface. expressed as a black tablet with-in the gameworld.
 #### ("seerstone")
   An optical device that can be used to communicate with other seerstones and monitor constrained yet vast volumes.
 Expressed as a dark, inviolable sphere.